oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Key Binding JWT

-If the presentation of the SD-JWT VC includes a Key Binding JWT, the Key Binding JWT MUST adhere to the rules defined in Section 4.3 of [@!I-D.ietf-oauth-selective-disclosure-jwt].
+If the presentation of the SD-JWT VC is encoded as an SD-JWT+KB, the KB-JWT MUST adhere to the rules defined in Section 4.3 of [@!I-D.ietf-oauth-selective-disclosure-jwt].

-The Key Binding JWT MAY include additional claims which, when not understood, MUST be ignored by the Verifier.
+The KB-JWT MAY include additional claims which, when not understood, MUST be ignored by the Verifier.

 ## Examples {#presentation-examples}

-The following is a non-normative example of a presentation of the SD-JWT shown in (#vc-sd-jwt-example) including a Key Binding JWT.
+The following is a non-normative example of a presentation of the SD-JWT shown in (#vc-sd-jwt-example) including a KB-JWT.
 In this presentation, the Holder provides only the Disclosures for the `address` and `is_over_65` claims.
 Other claims are not disclosed to the Verifier.